{Solved} Fix Windows Update Error 0x80070005: Access Denied

 Method 4: Allow User Full Control

 When any specific application causes the 0x80070005 error, folder permissions may be causing the issue.
-Follow these steps to grant full control to a user.
+Follow these steps to grant complete control to a user.

-1. At First, Press the Windows and R keys simultaneously on the keyboard.
+1. Press the Windows and R keys simultaneously on the keyboard.

-2. Then Run dialog box opens.
+2. Then, the Run dialog box opens.
 Within it, type: C:\Users\USERNAME\AppData.
-You can change the letter “C” as per the drive letter in which Windows is present.
+You can change “C” per the drive letter in which Windows is present.
 Afterward, Click on OK.

 appdata